allthingstalk/arduino-wifi-sdk/README.md

 ### Disable WiFi Signal Reporting

-If you wish to disable this feature, just call `device.wifiSignalReporting(false)` in your setup function instead:
+If you wish to disable this feature, just call `wifiSignalReporting(false)` in your setup function instead:

 ```cpp
 void setup() {